Foundations of regular variation on topological spaces: Random closed sets

-The regular variation concept for random closed sets appears in \cite[Definition~4.2.4]{mo1}, implicitly referring to the bornology from Remark~\ref{rem:FK}, and in \cite{mikosch:pawlas:samorodnitsky_2011} for random compact sets, again implicitly using the modulus $\suptau$ defined at \eqref{eq:suptau}.
-It should be noted that, if a random closed set with a positive probability takes scaling invariant values which belong to a member of an ideal, then it is not regularly varying, since the tail measure becomes infinite.
+The regular variation concept for random closed sets appears in \cite[Definition~4.2.4]{mo1}, implicitly referring to the bornology from Remark~\ref{rem:FK}, and in \cite{mikosch:pawlas:samorodnitsky_2011} for random compact sets, again implicitly using the modulus $\suptau$ defined in \eqref{eq:suptau}.
+It should be noted that, if a random closed set with positive probability takes scaling-invariant values that belong to a member of an ideal, then it is not regularly varying, since the tail measure becomes infinite.

-In all our examples the regular variation property of random closed sets is derived by an application of the continuous mapping theorem.
-Alternatively, it is possible to argue from the definition of vague convergence as shown below.
+In all our examples, the regular variation property of random closed sets is derived by applying the continuous mapping theorem.
+Alternatively, it is possible to argue from the definition of vague convergence, as shown below.

-If $\XX$ is a ball compact Polish space, the families $\sF_K$ build a family which determines weak convergence of probability measures (or finite measures) on $\sF$, see \cite[Theorem~1.7.7]{mo1}.
+If $\XX$ is a ball compact Polish space, the families $\sF_K$ form a family that determines the weak convergence of probability measures (or finite measures) on $\sF$; see \cite[Theorem~1.7.7]{mo1}.
 If $\mu$ is a finite Borel measure on $\sF$, then $\sF_K$ is a $\mu$-continuity set if

 see \cite[Lemma~1.7.4]{mo1}.
 This is justified by the fact that $\sF_K\setminus\sF_{\Int K}$ is the boundary of $\sF_K$ in the Fell topology.